 The general land use analysis will provide an indication of which land uses predominate throughout the SWAP area, near the intake, or adjacent to the rivers, streams, lakes, and reservoirs.
-The land use in the SWAP area is shown in Table 10.
+The land use in the SWAP area (limited to WV state boundary) is shown in Table 10.

-Table 10: General Land Use
+Table 10: General Land Use in WV Portion of SWAP Area